isaacnmm/pestpolicy-hugo2XX/content/posts/best-handheld-paint-sprayers/index.md

 The sprayer comes with a high-grade plastic canister that offers extra paint storage (1300ml) when painting without frequent refilling.
 Indeed, Popoman is specially manufactured using rigid outer casing and housing components that resist wear & tear when painting.
 Moreover, Popoman comes with a clear canister (for paint observation) thats replaceable and well designed to support vertical positioning (stand-alone) when painting.
 Popoman integrates an adjustable volume dial and relatively high flowrate (800ml/min) that renders fine paint droplets without creating drains.
 You will love the comfortable handle that comes with Popoman as it offers excellent grip support without sliding when painting.
-This sprayer features four classic copper nozzles (replaceable), creating unique paint spray patterns without overspray.� Popoman runs under a powerful motor (500watts) that wont blow out or get fatigued when painting.
+This sprayer features four classic copper nozzles (replaceable), creating unique paint spray patterns without overspray.
+Popoman runs under a powerful motor (500watts) that wont blow out or get fatigued when painting.
 Importantly, Popoman is simple to set up and more comfortable to clean.
 The sprayer effectively [adds to the interior walls' texture](https://pestpolicy.com/best-airless-paint-sprayer-for-interior-walls/) .